 The scene: The plateaus, deep glacial valleys, and green rolling hills take centre stage at this 600-kilometres-squared wilderness park just 30 minutes from Quebec City.
 Most worthy of your attention is the wildlife (moose, bears, white-tailed deer, foxes, wolves), the different types of bird (around 160), and the picture-perfect walking and hiking trails - most fabulously the 11-kilometre round-trip hike known as the Sentier Des Loups (it takes 3.5-hours and gets you to an altitude of 727 metres).
 There’s also plenty of fun to be had at the water’s edge; including canoeing, whitewater kayaking, rafting down the majestic Jacques-Cartier River, pedal boating or sailing on Lac Beauport, and brook trout fishing at Réserve Faunique des Laurentides.

-See and do: Skiing, snowshoeing, tobogganing, stating, ice fishing, and dogsledding are all available during the winter months.
+See and do: Disccover skiing, snowshoeing, tobogganing, skating, ice fishing, and dogsledding during the winter months.
 When the temperature warms up, bed down for the night in one of 113 campsites (the ones with Huttopia tents, yurts, or EXP Cabins with heating, electricity, basic cooking supplies and appliances are perfect if you don’t want to rough it).

 La Mauricie National Park